Aller au contenu

 The most frequently asked questions to our experts

-What layer of aggregate should be added above the level of the stabilisation module?
+What depth of gravel should be added above the level of the stabilisation grid?

-How is the Cleman® self-levelling 40/55 riser pedestal used?
+How is the Cleman® self-levelling 55/80 patio pedestal used?

 Which types of work can they be used for?